Evodevelopment/Taskmanager/README.md

     - If you finish the basic project quickly and want to expand it, you can consider adding features like task priorities, due dates, or categories.
     - You can also build a simple web interface for your task tracker using a Python web framework like Flask or Django for a more full-stack experience.

-Throughout this project, you'll gain experience with Python, SQL, GitHub, and VSCode.
-Plus, you'll have a functional task tracker application to use and show in your portfolio.
-Remember that programming is all about practice, so don't be discouraged if you encounter challenges along the way.
-Troubleshooting and problem-solving are valuable skills in software development.
-Good luck with your project!